sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 ### Install machine

 1. Make sure you have at least 40 GB of disk space free, as you will end up with a few copies of the machine you are working on, in different forms.
 * Use virtualbox manager to create a new Ubuntu virtual machine. (named something like fwtest-w1604-base or fwdev-w1604-base).
-Give 60 GB dymanic storage (for fwdev, or 50 for fwtest).
-0.75 GB ram is too small, give 2048 MB RAM for fwdev or 1536 for fwtest.
+Give 2048 MB RAM and 60 GB dynamic storage.
-* Boot new virtual machine, specifying wasta 16.04 or 18.04 iso file.
+* Boot new virtual machine, specifying appropriate Ubuntu or Wasta iso file.
-* At wasta grub menu, specify to start installing right away.
+* At boot menu, specify to start installing right away.
+(Press spacebar right away in Ubuntu to see options.)
 * Use default keyboard.
 Don't download updates while installing (it may use a slow mirror and take forever).
 Don't install flash, etc.
 * Choose "Something else" and make one big `/` partition with no swap.
-* Set location to near Dallas (for timezone and locale).
+* Set location to Chicago (near Dallas, for timezone and locale).
-* Name vagrant, computer name fwtest-w1604 or fwdev-w1604, user vagrant, pass vagrant.
+* Name vagrant, computer name something like fwtest-w1604 or fwdev-u1604, user vagrant, pass vagrant.
 Choose Log in automatically.
 * Reboot after installer finishes.
 * Check that your host clipboard ring doesn't have anything sensitive.
 * Log in to guest.
+* Upgrade: sudo apt update && sudo apt dist-upgrade
+* Reboot to run any new kernel.

 ### Configure

-1. Turn off screen blanking and locking.
+1. Turn off screen blanking, locking, suspend.

-* Remove anything from bottom panel that will just get in the way of use as a testing or dev machine, like thunderbird, libreoffice, vlc.
+* Remove anything from the panel that will just get in the way of use as a testing or dev machine, like thunderbird, libreoffice, vlc.
 On fwdev, remove all the launcher icons.
 On fwtest, add terminal and synaptic to dock/panel.

 * Change the desktop background to something specific to this machine.